 Welcome to the Rib Lake Ski & Snowshoe Club trail system.
 The trail system consists of 30 km of trails that are groomed at a minimum weekly, and after each snowfall as necessary, to ensure a quality experience for diagonal skiing, skate skiing, and snowshoeing.

 The trail system is open for free, public use during the ski and snowshoe season, but donations are always appreciated.
 The season typically begins December 15 and ends in late March.
-Well-behaved pets are welcome on the trail system.

 The Rib Lake Ski & Snowshoe Club consists of a volunteer organization of people who donate many hours of time to promote and maintain one of the finest cross-country skiing and snowshoeing trail systems in Wisconsin.
 Many local companies, organizations, and individuals have recognized the value of this major area attraction, and support the trail system with both financial and material donations through our Friends of the Trail program.
 Their contributions are critical to the continuing operation of the trail system.

 The Rib Lake Ski & Snowshoe Club is a 501(c)(3) tax exempt corporation.

 Please consider supporting the trail system with your tax-deductible donation